-Key annual milestones in the Industry Partnership Programme are the Financial Services Governors’ Meeting at the World Economic Forum Annual Meeting in Davos; the Industry Partnership Strategists Meeting in the Fall in New York; the Financial Services Roundtable in conjunction with a Forum Regional Summit; and project working sessions.
+Key annual milestones in the Industry Partnership Programme are the Financial Services Governors’ Meeting at the World Economic Forum Annual Meeting in Davos; the Industry Strategists Meeting; the Financial Services Roundtable in conjunction with a Forum Regional Summit; and Initiative working sessions.

 Portfolio of Industry Initiatives/Projects

 Financial services industry initiatives are shaped by Industry Partners in collaboration with the public and multilateral sectors, academia and Forum project teams.
 Initiatives provide opportunities for sustained interaction through dedicated activities throughout the year.
 Senior, multistakeholder steering committees and working groups ensure the strategic direction and quality of the work.
 The current portfolio of Financial Services initiatives includes: